 First PCR will be used to search for herpesviruses in both the control and FM gut samples.
 Then antibodies will be used to determine if an active infection is present.
 In subsequent studies, electron microscopy will look for the herpesviruses particles themselves.

 In preliminary studies 18/19 fibromyalgia patients with gut issues contained herpes simplex virus DNA in their gut tissues.
 No other herpesviruses were found.
 Immunoblot testing indicated that an active infection was present in eight of nine positive biopises.

-Dr. Pridgen reported in an email they are still trying to determine the optimum dose and cautioned everyone to wait until the results of the phase three trial are done before starting this treatment.
+Dr. Pridgen reported in an email they are still trying to determine the optimum doses and cautioned everyone to wait until the results of the phase three trial are done before starting this treatment.
 He also stated he feels they are ‘very close’ to helping many people with this condition.
-The results of trial will be released in a press release in the first week of March 2014.
-A publication and Phase 3 trial will follow.
+The results of trial will be released mid-year, 2014.

 Pridgen and Duffy’s big multi-center antiviral trial in Fibromyalgia is nothing if not exciting in its scope and approach.
-As part of the first combination antiviral trial we’ve seen in these disorders, Pridgen came up with a novel agent -a COX II inhibitor – to pair with Valtrex.
-Pridgen’s ability to come up with over $3,000,000 in startup funding suggests he and Duffy have got some solid data backing their trial up.
-With the trial due to end early next year, we could have some results soon.
+Pridgen’s ability to come up with over $3,000,000 in startup funding suggests he and Duffy have got some solid data backing their trial up. .

 If they results are positive, Pridgen and Duffy could usher in an entirely new way of treating both fibromyalgia and chronic fatigue syndrome.